MabaKalox/animation-lang/README.md

 Provided runtime implemented though stack based p-code machine, with fairly small instruction set.

-Each byte in output program is ether data or instruction, decision is on previous instruction.
+Each byte in output program is ether data or instruction, depends on previous instruction.
 Each instruction is a single byte, where the first nibble (4 bits) determine the instruction type and the next nibble a variant.